Gerard Piqué: Personal life

 Piqué was raised in a Catalan family.
 His father, Joan, is a businessman, and his mother, Montserrat, is the director of a spinal injuries hospital in Barcelona.
 He has a younger brother, Marc.
-His grandfather, Amador Bernabeu, is a former vice-president of Barcelona.
+His grandfather, Amador Bernabeu, is a former vice-president of FC Barcelona.
 During the 2017 Catalan independence referendum, he was seen by many as one of the public faces of the pro-independence movement, voting and tweeting his support in Catalan.
 He subsequently faced backlash from some Spanish fans for his support of the Catalan independence referendum.

-From 2011 to 2022, Piqué was in a relationship with Colombian singer-songwriter Shakira.
+From 2011 to 2022, Piqué was in a relationship with Colombian singer Shakira.
 They met when he appeared in the music video for her single "Waka Waka (This Time for Africa)", the official song of the 2010 FIFA World Cup.
 Piqué and Shakira share the same birthday, ten years apart.
-They have two sons together, named Milan (born on 22 January 2013) and Sasha (born on 29 January 2015).
-In June 2022, the couple confirmed in a joint statement that they were separating.
-Piqué has been in a relationship with Clara Chía Martí since June 2021.
+They have two sons together, named Milan and Sasha.
+Amid allegations of infidelity on Piqué's part, the couple confirmed in a joint statement that they were separating in June 2022.
+Piqué has been in a relationship with Clara Chía Martí since 2022.

 Piqué was the face of Mango's men's line HE for four consecutive campaign seasons between 2011 and 2012.
 In 2012, he lent his voice to the Catalan version of The Pirates!
 In an Adventure with Scientists! as the Pirate King.